FIRM

 Firm

-partners hold membership in the Law Society of Newfoundland and Labrador and
+hold membership in the Law Society of Newfoundland and Labrador and Canadian Bar

-Canadian Bar Association.
-(One partner served on the 1995-1996 National Systems
+Association.
+(One partner served on the 1995-1996 National Systems of Civil

-of Civil Justice Task Force of Canadian Bar Association.)
-One or another partner
+Justice Task Force of Canadian Bar Association.)
+One or another partner is a

 family and trial lawyers.